vandium-io/lambda-tester/README.md

 * Detects resource leaks [experimental]
 * Supports Promises
 * Easily integrates with test frameworks
+* Handlers can be loaded and removed after execution
 * Lightweight and won't impact performance
 * Maps the environment variable `LAMBDA_TASK_ROOT` to the application's root
 * Automatically loads .env files